mini-kep/parser-rosstat-kep/README.md

 Concept
 -------

-Russian statistics agency Rosstat publishes macroeconomic time series as MS Word files - sad, but true (see [Rosstat KEP publication][Rosstat]).
+Russian statistics agency Rosstat publishes macroeconomic time series as MS Word files (see [Rosstat KEP publication][Rosstat]).
 In this repo we extract time series as pandas dataframes and save them as [CSV files][backend].

-This machine-readable data can make time series analysis reproducible and encourage wider use of python/R tools for it.
+This machine-readable data can make time series analysis reproducible and encourage wider use of python/R and econometrics tools for it.

 This code replaces a predecessor repo, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.